Adverse selection

-In economics, insurance, and risk management, adverse selection is a market situation where buyers and sellers have different information.
-The result is that participants with key information might participate selectively in trades at the expense of other parties who do not have the same information.
+In economics, insurance, and risk management, adverse selection is a market situation where asymmetric information results in a party taking advantage of undisclosed information to benefit more from a contract or trade.

 In an ideal world, buyers should pay a price which reflects their willingness to pay and the value to them of the product or service, and sellers should sell at a price which reflects the quality of their goods and services.
-For example, a poor quality product should be inexpensive and a high quality product should have a high price.
 However, when one party holds information that the other party does not have, they have the opportunity to damage the other party by maximizing self-utility, concealing relevant information, and perhaps even lying.
-Taking advantage of undisclosed information in an economic contract or trade of possession is known as adverse selection.

-This opportunity has secondary effects: the party without the information can take steps to avoid entering into an unfair (maybe "rigged") contract, perhaps by withdrawing from the interaction, or a seller (buyer) asking a higher (lower) price, thus diminishing the volume of trade in the market.
-Furthermore, it can deter people from participating in the market, leading to less competition and thus higher profit margins for participants.
+This opportunity has secondary effects: the party without the information may take steps to avoid entering into an unfair contract, perhaps by withdrawing from the interaction; a party may ask for higher or lower prices, diminishing the volume of trade in the market; or parties may be deterred from participating in the market, leading to less competition and higher profit margins for participants.

-Sometimes the buyer may know the value of a good or service better than the seller.
-For example, a restaurant offering "all you can eat" at a fixed price may attract customers with a larger than average appetite, resulting in a loss for the restaurant.